 - Wind loads have been determined for external pressures only: it is assumed that internal pressures are resisted by appropriately designed internal linings.

-Wind loads have been determined in accordance with AS/NZS - Wind loa 1170.2. - General zone: Areas greater than 1200 mm from an external building corner.
+Wind loads have been determined in accordance with AS/NZS - T170.2.

+General zone: Areas greater than 1200 mm from an external building corner.
 Corner zone: Areas less than 1200 mm from an external building corner.

 Maximum panel cantilever must not exceed 150 mm.

-Support frame is to be minimum 35x50mm, MGP10 grade timber.
+Support frame is to be minimum 35x50mm, SG6 grade timber.
 Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load.
-The values apoly to both non-cyclonic and cyclonic wind

-- The values apply to both non-cyclonic and cyclonic wind load. regions as well as both multiple (panel fixed to three or more battens) and single span (panel fixed only to two battens) cladding.
+The values apply to both multiple (panel fixed to three or more battens) and single span (panel fixed only to two battens).